LouKordos/walking_controller/README.md

 If you want to try your luck with WSL, you have to do some extra steps to enable Desktop-like functionality:

-It is assumed you already have an Ubuntu (18.04 LTS) Installation via WSL.
+It is assumed you already have an Ubuntu (18.04 LTS or 20.04 LTS) Installation via WSL.

 Start by downloading and installing the most recent version of `VcXsrv` from their [SourceForge](https://sourceforge.net/projects/vcxsrv/).
 (Their GitHub repo is not updated anymore, so please do not use that.)